jlevy/the-art-of-command-line/CONTRIBUTING.md

 ## Contributing to The Art of Command Line

-This guide is a [collaborative effort](AUTHORS.md), based on the generous work of dozens contributors.
+This guide is a [collaborative effort](AUTHORS.md), based on the generous work of many contributors.

 Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!